-A. Students planning to attend a DCCCD college will continue to complete the usual steps for enrollment.
+A. Students planning to attend a DCCCD college will continue to complete the usual steps for enrollment: Submit an application for admission and submit high school or college transcripts or GED scores.
 TASP scores should be reported after being admitted by those who have taken TASP.
 However, for students who have not taken TASP, the college will indicate whether or not they should take the DCCCD's assessment test.
 Then, before completing their 15th credit hour, students must take the TASP test.